pymeasure/pymeasure/docs/quick_start.rst

 Install with conda
 ------------------

 If you have the `Anaconda distribution`_ you can use the conda package mangager to easily install PyMeasure and all required dependencies.

-Open a terminal and type the following commands (On windows look for the `Anaconda Prompt` in the start menu). :
+Open a terminal and type the following commands (on Windows look for the `Anaconda Prompt` in the Start Menu):

 .. code-block:: bash

-   > conda config --add channels conda-forge
+    conda config --add channels conda-forge
-   > conda install pymeasure
+    conda install pymeasure

 This will install PyMeasure and all the required dependencies.